KabanFriends/TJAPlayer3GL/README.md

 ### Liability

 Though every reasonable attempt is made to ensure that usage of TJAPlayer3 will not adversely impact your computer, no warranty is expressed or implied and your use of the software is entirely at your own risk.

+### Privacy

+To help make improvements to the software, TJAPlayer3 automatically sends information about software errors to a prominent cloud service called [Rollbar](https://rollbar.com/).

+Rollbar maintains strong compliance with privacy regulations in multiple legal jurisdictions.
+Nevertheless:

+- Every effort is made to ensure that TJAPlayer3 collects no personal information in the process of reporting errors.
+- Only [twopointzero](https://github.com/twopointzero) has access to these error reports and no access will be granted to others.

+If the information above still leaves you feeling uncomfortable, your computer or network firewall software can be configured to block TJAPlayer3 from sending error reports.
+That said, we do hope that you'll allow it to report errors so that we can all make TJAPlayer3 better together.

 ### System Requirements